lkuper/dissertation/diss/outline.md

   * k-CFA case study from the POPL paper
   * PhyBin case study from the PLDI paper

-5. Deterministic Threshold Reads of Distributed Data Structures
+5. Deterministic threshold reads of distributed data structures
   * loosely based on section 4 of my thesis proposal
   * basically exactly the DISC paper, minus the related work and the LVars background that's already covered earlier

-6. Related Work
+6. Related work
   * loosely based on section 5 of my thesis proposal
   * idea: combine related work sections from FHPC, POPL, DISC papers
   * related work from PLDI paper?
 (Probably not -- it's not that related to the thesis)